Same-sign trileptons as a signal of sneutrino lightest supersymmetric partlcle

-To conclude, we have considered an MSSM spectrum with the $\tilde{\nu}_L$ at the bottom.
-The viability of this is assured with, for exsample, a split between the scalar and pseudoscalar parts of $\tilde{\nu}_L$, thus opening up a distinct SUSY dark matter scenario, finding whose experimental signature is crucial.Thanks to the close proximity between $\tilde{l}_L$ and $\tilde{\nu}_L$ states demanded by SU(2), SUSY cascades can lead to SS3L events, via decays of the top quark or a chargino.
-At the same time. the jets + 0l + $\slashed{E}_T$ signal suffers from suppression, since SUSY cascades leading to $\chi_1^0$ end up in charged sleptons and leptons in a significant fraction of cases.
-Thus the importance of leptonic SUSY signals increases, and, among them, the SS3L events bear an unmistakable stamp of this scenario.
+To conclude, we have considered {\it an MSSM spectrum with a $\tilde{\nu}_L$ dark matter}.
+The viability of this is assured with, for example, a split between the scalar and pseudoscalar parts of $\tilde{\nu}_L$, thus opening up a distinct SUSY dark matter scenario, finding whose experimental signature is crucial.Thanks to the close proximity between $\tilde{l}_L$ and $\tilde{\nu}_L$ states demanded by SU(2), SUSY cascades can lead to SS3L events, via decays of the top quark or a chargino.
+At the same time. the $jets + 0\ell + MET$ signal suffers from suppression, since SUSY cascades leading to $\chi_1^0$ end up in charged sleptons and leptons in a significant fraction of cases.
+Thus the importance of leptonic SUSY signals increases, and, among them, the SS3L events serve as a useful diagnostic.

-We estimate the number of such events at the 13 and 14 TeV runs of the LHC, and show that they can are detectable for gluno masses exceeding 2 TeV, for integrated luminosities around 100 $fb^{-1}$ or a little higher up.
+We estimate the number of such events at the 13 and 14 TeV runs of the LHC, and show that they can are detectable for gluino masses exceeding 2 TeV, for integrated luminosities around 100 $fb^{-1}$ or a little higher up.
 A detailed study of the SUSY parameter space in such a scenario, including all signals with and without isolated leptons, will be presented in a later work.

-{\bf Acknowledgment:} We would like to thank Jyotiranjan Beuria, Arghya Choudhury and Narendra Sahu for helpful discussions.
+{\bf Acknowledgment:} We would like to thank J. Beuria, A. Choudhury and N. Sahu for helpful discussions.
 This work was partially supported by funding available from the Department of Atomic Energy, Government of India for the Regional Centre for Accelerator-based Particle Physics, Harish-Chandra Research Institute.